 “People who are engaged are more successful, and success helps people engage in their work.
 We have also seen that strengths-oriented teams improve engagement and team cohesion; thus, they have less turnover — creating conditions that improve the likelihood of success.
 So it seems that both engagement and strengths orientation create a culture that fosters performance.”

-A separate study from Gallup, Engagement Index Deutschland 2015, estimated that a company with 500 employees could save approximately 278,000 euros every year through minimizing absenteeism by increasing the emotional engagement of their employees.
+A separate study from Gallup, Engagement Index Deutschland 2015, estimated that a company with 500 employees could save approximately 278,000 euros every year by minimizing absenteeism by increasing the emotional engagement of their employees.
 Regular feedback with the help of a performance management system fosters a sense of belonging and meaning within an organization through repeated engagement.
 Emboldened with a sense of purpose, employees are more enthusiastic about the work they do and therefore less likely to take time off.

 You can use this ROI calculator to help determine your potential savings on absenteeism and turnover through the use of ongoing feedback performance management.